Get a quote on Event Insurance

 5. Cancellation Coverage

 As the name implies, this type of coverage protects your investment in a special event, in the case of any unexpected cancellations.
-This can include natural disasters, rain, sickness, or anything else that may force you to have to cancel your event.
+This can include natural disasters, extreme weather, sickness, or anything else that may force you to have to cancel your event.

 6. Automobile Liability